Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 • You have insurance that covers urgent care visits.
 If your copay is $25 and your plan covers IV administration, the out-of-pocket cost may be lower than self-pay mobile IV therapy.

-Urgent care clinics serve an important role, and there's no shame in walking through those doors when the situation calls for it.
+Urgent care clinics serve a real purpose.
+Use them when the situation calls for it.

 When mobile IV therapy makes more sense

 You already know what you need.
 You're dehydrated from the Arizona heat.
 You're hungover.
 You're recovering from a workout or a long flight.
-You don't need a diagnosis.
-You need fluids, electrolytes, and vitamins, and you need them now.
+You don't need a diagnosis -- you need fluids, electrolytes, and vitamins.

 You can't or don't want to drive.
 When you're nauseous, exhausted, or barely functional, getting behind the wheel to drive to a clinic is uncomfortable at best and unsafe at worst.
 RevivaGo's licensed providers come to your door anywhere in the East Valley.